wp-plugins/lodgixcom-vacation-rental-listing-management-booking-plugin/readme.txt

     Supports vacation rental owners and managers
     Perfect for B&Bs, condotels and boutique hotels Support for [Thesis 1.8 for WordPress](http://www.shareasale.com/r.cfm?b=198392&u=88062&m=24570&urllink=&afftrack=)
-    Mutli-language support for German, French and Spanish Automatic emails to property owner / manager when new bookings arrive Automatic and configurable emails to your guests Automatic inventory management - when a property is booked, it is marked as unavailable
+    Multi-language support for German, French and Spanish Automatic emails to property owner / manager when new bookings arrive Automatic and configurable emails to your guests Automatic inventory management - when a property is booked, it is marked as unavailable